ActivisionGameScience/ags_conda_recipes/README.rst

 Assuming that everything built correctly there will now be a tarball in ``~/miniconda/conda-bld/linux-64/``.

+    Pro tip: for packages that compile C/C++ code (including ``cython``), you should always build with the oldest compiler possible (at least for gcc).
+I use a RHEL5 box to build our packages because more modern versions of ``libc`` will be compatible with those binaries (but not the other way around).

+    Unfortunately, MSVC binaries are not always forward ABI compatible, so the same advice may not apply there

 Since our organization on ``binstar`` is called ``ActivisionGameScience`` we uploaded the package with the following command::